LucasRodriguesEstorckPinto/cylindrical-tank-cost-optimization/README.md

 - [x] Modern graphical rendering with support for dark/light themes
 - [x] Real-time validation of inputs
-- [x] Illustrative image of the tank embedded in the interface
-- [x] Table with complete iterative evolution (scrollable)
 - [x] Modular architecture (MVC) that facilitates maintenance and future extensions